Official Filmmaking Rules

-The following rules apply to each participating film team and band:
+The following rules apply to each participating group/production team:

 - Only works that meet the deadline will be officially part of the competition.
-All films received on Sunday (on-time and late) will be screened.
+All films fully and successfully transferred and received on Sunday, September 19th, 2009, by 11:00pm US Pacific Time will be screened.

 - Writing the script

 - Securing Equipment

 - Post-production and special effects are permitted, but they must be begun and finished during the 48 hour time period, and overlayed over machinima footage.
 (Note: Stock footage as part of a special effect in a third party special effects program is permissible.)